livegnik/2way-design/2WAY High-Level Design.md

   - **exclude_parents**: Excludes objects associated with specific Parents ("people with bad taste in food").
   - **degree**: 0, limiting "exclude_parents" objects to those signed by the user, in the zeroth degree.

-Upon receiving this JSON document, the Object Manager processes the request by first interacting with the Graph Manager to identify relevant nodes within the Graph in RAM.
+Upon receiving this JSON document, the Graph Manager processes the request by first identifying relevant nodes within the Graph in RAM.
 It then uses the resulting record IDs to query data from the database with the help of the Storage Manager, applying all specified filtering criteria before returning the data to the frontend.

 This approach to filtering objects ensures that users can refine their queries to retrieve the most relevant and useful information, tailored to their specific needs and preferences.
 By supporting complex filtering criteria, the 2WAY system offers a robust and flexible method for data retrieval, enhancing overall user experience and data discoverability.